ldmdldm/DarwinFi/README.md

 ### Future Development

-Based on hackathon feedback, we plan to:
+Based on hackathon feedback we plan to:

-- Enhance the AI models with more sophisticated deep learning techniques
+- Bring the AI models with more sophisticated deep learning techniques
-- Implement transformer-based models for better prediction of market trends
+- Implement transformer models for better prediction of market trends
 - Expand to additional blockchains beyond Injective through cross-chain bridges
 - Develop an AI agent marketplace where users can subscribe to different strategies
 - Integrate federated learning to enable collaborative improvement without data sharing